 If you are a weed enthusiast, there are only a few things comparable to the pleasure of tasting freshly harvested weed of your favorite strain grown right.
-There is value in growing your own weed or for commercial production only if you have the technology in place to cure and store it appropriately to avoid post-harvest losses.
-Fresh pot not only tastes better but also delivers more benefits to the body and gets you higher if that is what you seek.
+There is value in growing your own weed or commercial production only if you have the technology to cure and store it appropriately to avoid post-harvest losses.
+Fresh pot tastes better and provides greater effects, and gets you higher if that is what you seek.
 Further, fresh weed is smoked more smoothly than dry weed because of less rate of combustion.
 Unlike what most people imagine, less combustion is better for a denser cloud and higher potency.

 Drying weed does not mean letting it dry out!

-What most people do not get straight up when it comes to marijuana is that storing weed requires proper curing and drying to avoid rotting and decay but not drying out the weed.
+Most people do not get straight up when it comes to marijuana because storing weed requires proper curing and drying to avoid rotting and decay but not drying out the weed.
 There is a humongous difference between weed that has dried out and dry pot.
 It doesn’t seem like it, but we will now expound.

 This guide would not be complete without telling you about a few ways how to do it all wrong.
-So yeah we also give you surefire ways to achieve the opposite effect of destroying the quality of your perfectly fresh weed so that you know what not to do.
+So yeah, we also give you surefire ways to achieve the opposite effect of destroying your perfectly fresh weed quality so that you know what not to do.

 How to keep your weed from drying out